bbc/digital-paper-edit-firebase/docs/ADR/2019-11-27-firestore-saving-timed-transcripts.md

 This is to show that the cost of the extra reads per transcription, would not be outrageous.

-A [fireabse HTTPS callable functions](https://firebase.google.com/docs/functions/callable) could be used to save and retrieve from firestore to do this fragmenting and aggregating.
+A [firebase HTTPS callable functions](https://firebase.google.com/docs/functions/callable) could be used to save and retrieve from firestore to do this fragmenting and aggregating.

 Using a cloud function as way to perform CRUD operations, would also incur the extra cost for the use of the cloud function.